Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Regularity and other invariants

 We suggest a simple trick for partial computation of the spectral sequence above.
-We first adopt some terminology. \begin{Def} A {\it table} is a $\mathbb Z\times\mathbb Z$ matrix of nonnegative integers; for instance, the {\it Betti table} $\mathbb B(M)$ of a finitely generated graded $S$-module $M$ is a table defined by
+We first adopt some terminology. \begin{Def} A \emph{table} is a $\mathbb Z\times\mathbb Z$ matrix of nonnegative integers.
+For instance the \emph{Betti table} $\mathbb B(M)$ of a finitely generated graded $S$-module $M$ is a table defined by

-A {\it table sequence} is a collection of tables indexed by $\mathbb Z$.
-For a table sequence $\mathcal B=(B_k:k\in\mathbb Z)$, its {\it cancellation} is another table sequence that can be obtained from $\mathcal B$ by repeating the following a finite number of times: for a tuple $(i,j,k,l)$ of integers with $l>0$, subtract a common nonnegative integer from both
+A \emph{table sequence} is a collection of tables indexed by $\mathbb Z$.
+For a table sequence $\mathcal B=(B_k:k\in\mathbb Z)$ its \emph{cancellation} is any table sequence that can be obtained from $\mathcal B$ by repeating the following operation a finite number of times.
+For a tuple $(i,j,k,l)$ of integers with $l>0$ subtract a common nonnegative integer from both